Missing person: Legal aspects

 A common misconception is that a person must be absent for at least 24 hours before being legally classed as missing, but this is rarely the case.
 Law enforcement agencies often stress that the case should be reported as early as possible.
-In fact it is extremely crucial to report a missing person as soon as possible.
-This is in order to make take immediate action in the vital first 48 hours after a person is declared missing.
-In these 48 hours the police will be able to interview any eyewitness and get any suspect descriptions while it is still fresh in their minds.

-In most common law jurisdictions a missing person can be declared dead in absentia (or "legally dead") after seven years.
-This time frame may be reduced in certain cases, such as deaths in major battles or mass disasters such as the September 11 attacks.
+In fact, it is extremely crucial to report a missing person as soon as possible.
+This is in order to take immediate action in the vital first 48 hours after a person is declared missing.
+In these 48 hours, the police will be able to interview any eyewitnesses and get any suspect descriptions while it is still fresh in their minds.
+In most common law jurisdictions, a missing person can be declared dead in absentia (or "legally dead") after seven years.
+This time frame may be reduced in certain cases.

 Searches

 In most countries, the police are the default agency for leading an investigation into a missing person case.
 Disappearances at sea are a general exception, as these require a specialized agency such as a coast guard.
 In many countries, such as the United States, voluntary search and rescue teams can be called out to assist the police in the search.
 Rescue agencies such as fire departments, mountain rescue and cave rescue may also participate in cases that require their specialized resources.
 Police forces such as Lancashire Constabulary stress the need to try to find the person quickly, to assess how vulnerable the person is, and to search places that the person may have links to.

 Various charities exist to assist the investigations into unsolved cases.
 These include the National Center for Missing & Exploited Children in the US, Missing People in the UK, Child Focus in Belgium, and The Smile of the Child in Greece.
 Some missing person cases are given wide media coverage, with the searchers turning to the public for assistance.
 The persons' photographs may be displayed on bulletin boards, milk cartons, postcards, websites and social media to publicize their description.